rileydanejohnston/rileydanejohnston/README.md

 # Hi, I'm Riley Johnston

-Full stack web developer with two MERN projects deployed with Google Cloud.
+Full stack software engineer with two MERN projects deployed with Google Cloud.
 Passionate about turning new ideas into applications with frontend and backend technologies.
 Upcoming projects include a portfolio and a farm inventory tracker.
 I also like riding my bike, podcasts, movies, and all things science/entrepreneurship.
 <br><br>

 ## Contact Info